predictiveworks/deep-graph/README.md

 ```

 #### Neighborhood Connectivity
-Neighborhood connectivity is a measure based on degree centrality.
+Neighborhood connectivity is a measure based on degree centrality, and computes the average connectivity
-Connectivity of a vertex is its degree.
-Neighborhood connectivity
-is average connectivity of neighbours of given vertex.
+of the neighbors of a given vertex.
+Here, connectivity is the degree centrality of a vertex.
 ```
 def neighborhood(graphframe:GraphFrame):DataFrame
 ```